CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 sudo ln -s /usr/lib/aarch64-linux-gnu/glib-2.0/include/glibconfig.h /usr/include/glib-2.0/
 ```

-To build/use GPIO need this package not available anymore in apt: https://github.com/WiringPi/WiringPi/releases
+To build/use GPIO, you need this package that is not available anymore in apt: https://github.com/WiringPi/WiringPi/releases

 With most mex files rebuilt, performance is at least equivalent (and theoretically better) to 32bit builds!